jsonzilla/UTL/docs/module_parallel.md

 using namespace utl;

-// Lauch the computation asynchronously and get its future auto future = parallel::task_with_future(some_heavy_computation, 10);
+// Launch the computation asynchronously and get its future auto future = parallel::task_with_future(some_heavy_computation, 10);

 // ... do some other work in the meantime ...